 What is research data management about?

-Research data is a key resource of modern science.
-The amount of data gathered is constantly growing, as are the possibilities for its analysis.
-Proper organisation of this data is crucial for a well-structured way of working, as wells as data quality and the visibility of one’s own research..
+Research data is one of the most important resources in modern science.
+The amount of data collected is constantly growing, as are the opportunities to analyze this data.
+A good organization of this data is crucial for a structured way of working and for the data quality, as well as for the visibility of one's own research.

-In the light of good academic practice and the FAIR principles, the data should be finable, accessible, interoperable and reusable.
-The term "research data" covers all data generated in the course of a scientific process.
+In the spirit of good scientific practice and the FAIR principle, the data should be retrievable, accessible, linkable and reusable.
+The term "research data" includes all data that is generated in the course of a scientific process.

-“Research data management" is defined as the systematic handling of these data over the entire data life cycle.
+"Research data management" means the systematic handling of this data over the entire data life cycle.